What is Confirmation?

 Confirmation Classes and Worship

-- Confirmation classes will meet every Sunday from 9:30 – 10:30 in Room 207 (Mr. Brenner’s classroom).
+- Confirmation classes will meet every Sunday from 9:30 – 10:30 in Music Room.
 Attendance is important!
 While we ask you to be here every Sunday, you should not miss more than five classes per year.
 Confirmation classes will consist of a lesson and small group time.